 Reproducing colors equally in all of your images online can be a challenge, as there are many factors which can alter their appearance.
-The overriding issue is that of computer screens; it is impossible to predict how each of your viewers will see your images, as every screen has a different color bias.
+The overriding issue is that of computer screens; it is impossible to predict how each of your viewers will see your images, as every monitor has a different color bias.

 Secondly, the internet does not display a full range of colors, so most native color spaces won’t display properly on photo-sharing platforms.
 Furthermore, every platform can vary in how it translates the digital information in your image files to an on-screen image.